 Most dogs enjoy essential oils added to this spray.
 But test in a small area of your dog’s skin first BEFORE you apply everywhere to make sure they don’t have an allergic reaction.

 Note: You should NEVER use essential oils DIRECTLY on your dog.
 This can cause real problems.
 Always dilute essential oils with a carrier oil or liquid.

 Each of these essential oils has a great rep for soothing dry and itchy dog skin.

 And they smell great, too!
-That’s especially beneficial if you have a dog with a naturally stinky, oily coat like my Rat Terriers.
+That’s especially beneficial if you have a dog with a naturally stinky, oily coat.